streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 ## Configure GCS offloader driver

-You can configure GCS offloader driver in the configuration file `broker.conf`.
+You can configure GCS offloader driver in the configuration file `broker.conf` or `standalone.conf`.

 - **Required** configurations are as below.